Julianna's profile

 While my work focuses on drawing, paper sculptures, fiber, and installation I also seek out ways to promote artful actions outside of the studio.
 These actions include volunteering weekly to work with K- 5th graders and creating larger scale art projects that promote community engagement.

 After graduating from Kent State with a BFA concentrating in painting, I received an MFA degree with Departmental Honors from Parsons School of Design.
-I have exhibited extensively throughout the Mid-Atlantic region and was awarded the Chaim Gross Sculpture Award, a Maryland State Arts Council Individual Artist Grant for works on paper, and my work is in numerous private collections.
+I have exhibited extensively throughout the US and was awarded the Chaim Gross Sculpture Award, a Maryland State Arts Council Individual Artist Grant for works on paper, and my work is in numerous private collections.
 I have lived in 9 cities in 7 states, but Baltimore City has been my home for almost half of my life.

 Julianna's Curated Collection